This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Ask your healthcare provider if you need to limit your activity.
 You may need to avoid strenuous activities to decrease symptoms.
-Examples include running, lifting, and swimming.
+Examples include running, weightlifting, and swimming.
 You may also need to avoid scuba diving or hiking in high altitudes.
 These activities may put too much stress on your heart.

 - Ask your healthcare provider about vaccines.
 Vaccines can help prevent infection.
 Infection can make your condition worse.
 Get a flu vaccine each year as soon as recommended, usually in September or October.
 Your provider may also recommend a pneumonia vaccine.
 He or she can tell you if you need other vaccines, and when to get them.

 - Talk to your healthcare provider about pregnancy.
 If you are a woman and want to get pregnant, talk to your healthcare provider.
 Pregnancy may increase your or your baby's risk for problems.